michaelrsweet/pappl/CONTRIBUTING.md

 - `distclean`; removes autoconf-generated files in addition to those removed by the "clean" target,
-- `install`; installs all distribution files in their corresponding locations (also see "INSTALL/UNINSTALL SUPPORT"), and
+- `install`; installs all distribution files in their corresponding locations (also see "INSTALL/UNINSTALL SUPPORT"),
+- `test`; performs all unit and combined tests, and
 - `uninstall`; removes all distribution files from their corresponding locations (also see "INSTALL/UNINSTALL SUPPORT").